-A transaction concluded between another person and the donee would usually be invalid if the donee did not have the authority to act on behalf of the donor.
-However, the Act protects the other person in these circumstances and treats the transaction as valid unless the other person:
+A transaction concluded between another person and the donee would usually be invalid if the LPA had not been validly created.
+However, the Act protects the other person and treats the transaction as valid, as if the power had been in existence, unless the other person:

-- a. knew the LPA was not created, or - b. was aware of circumstances which, if the LPA was created, would have terminated the donee's authority to act as a donee.
+- a knew the LPA was not created, or - b was aware of circumstances which, if the LPA was created, would have terminated the donee's authority to act as a donee.